velescore/veles-wiki/articles/en/Linux-OpenVPN-Guide.md

 ***

 If you do, congratulations!
-You have now setup a Veles d-VPN .
+You have now setup a Veles dVPN .
 If you do not, please contact support on [Discord](https://discord.gg/P528fGg) and they will assist you.